ckrgithub/PageRecyclerView/README.md

     pageView.updateAll(items);
 ```
 ## Version Tracking
+* **1.1.1-release**
+  * repair: When fast sliding,the indicators don't update in time
+  * repair: When compiling Android O's recyclerView,the method of setCurrentItem(1,false) doesn't work
+  * add: clipToPadding and pagePadding Settings

 * **1.1.0-release**
   * add: the indicator container alignment, margin Settings, background Settings, and overlap layout styles
   * other: optimize the code